 The ITT plans to broaden its reach to other academic areas relevant to travel like marketing, finance, and hospitality.

-Freudmann said focus groups run by the ITT in conjunction with the industry and academics had highlighted graduates’ enthusiasm for the sector.
+Freudmann said focus groups run by the ITT in conjunction with the industry and academics had highlighted graduates’ enthusiasm for

 “Our industry is still seen as a desirable and sexy industry, which is something we should never lose,” Freudmann said.